ThaaoBlues/PyHack/README.md

 (needs scapy, to install it, simply use python -m pip install scapy[complete]) Simple script which discover all the hosts up of yoour network and their hostnames, you can pass "all" in object creation argument or a range of IP.

+DNS_SNIFFER:

+(needs scapy, to install it, simply use python -m pip install scapy[complete]) Simple network sniffer which stores all the trafic in a pcap file created on the root, but the script display just the DNS requests in the console for a better view of the traffic.